grischaerbe/tsl-experiments/README.md

 - It's _magic_ 🪄
 - The type system isn't perfect yet and not as rigid as native GLSL/WGSL is
 - More verbose than GLSL/WGSL
-- Very easy to get into.
+- Very easy to get into
 - Interesting approach to [varyings](https://github.com/mrdoob/three.js/wiki/Three.js-Shading-Language#varying-node-name--null-)
 - Swizzling is well implemented
 - Highlights: